wavefrontHQ/docs/pages/doc/csp_server_to_server_apps.md

 summary: Create server-to-server apps and grant them access to VMware Aria Operations for Applications on VMware Cloud services.
 ---

-VMware Cloud services supports server-to-server apps that you can use to automate management of Operations for Applications objects, such as dashboards, alerts, etc. A server-to-server app can't perform the **UI operations** that all user accounts can [perform by default](csp_permissions_overview.html#default-tasks).
+VMware Cloud services supports server to server apps that you can use to automate management of Operations for Applications objects, such as dashboards, alerts, etc. A server-to-server app can't perform the **UI operations** that all user accounts can [perform by default](csp_permissions_overview.html#default-tasks).

-{% include note.html content="A server-to-server app must hold roles with certain [permissions](csp_permissions_overview.html#operations-for-applications-permissions) to perform tasks.
+{% include note.html content="A server to server app must hold roles with certain [permissions](csp_permissions_overview.html#operations-for-applications-permissions) to perform tasks.
 To run queries, a server-to-server app must hold the [**Metrics** service role](csp_users_roles.html#operations-for-applications-service-roles-built-in) or a [custom role](csp_users_roles.html#create-edit-or-delete-a-custom-role) with the **Metrics** permission.
 To manage dashboards and alerts, the server-to-server app might need both roles with permissions and [access](csp_access.html)." %}

-{% include note.html content="To manage server-to-server apps, you must be hold either the VMware Cloud **Organization Owner** role or the VMware Cloud **Developer** additional role.
-See [What organization roles are available in VMware Cloud Services](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-C11D3AAC-267C-4F16-A0E3-3EDF286EBE53.html) in the VMware Cloud services documentation." %}

 ## What Are Server-to-Server Apps?